 Another thing that our brains are wired to remember is locations.
-This is because for millions of years, our survival depended on our ability to remember where our tribe was (for safety and shelter) and where our food and water supply was.
-A neanderthal who can’t remember geographically where the fresh water source or the non-poisonous berry tree were isn’t going to stick around long enough to pass her genes along.
+This is because, for millions of years, our survival depended on our ability to remember where our tribe was (for safety and shelter) and where our food and water supply was.
+A neanderthal who can’t remember geographically where the freshwater source or the non-poisonous berry tree were isn’t going to stick around long enough to pass her genes along.

-This is why literally all of the world’s top ranking memory athletes at the World Memory Championships use visual memory, and why all of them use a technique called the Loci method, or memory palaces.
+This is why literally all of the world’s top ranking memory athletes at the World Memory Championships use visual memory, and why all of them use a technique called the method of Loci, or memory palaces.
 The basic idea here is that you create images or symbols for anything you want to remember – converting 8 into a picture of a racetrack, for example – and store it in an imaginary house in one of your storage points.
 From there, you just have to walk through your old house or office building and imagine finding the clues as you remember each item.
 This is probably where the term “a stroll down memory lane” originated.

-At the most advanced levels, memory athletes have created compression techniques (such as the Major Method, which turns earn number into a sound and formulating words from those sounds, thereby creating a symbol for every 3-4 numbers instead of each one) and have taken the memory palace to it’s logical extreme, walking through entire cities to memorize the landscape, and assembling hundreds of buildings with tens of thousands of loci (or storage points) for storing their memories.
+At the most advanced levels, memory athletes have created chunking and compression techniques (such as the Major Method, which turns earn number into a sound and formulating words from those sounds, thereby creating a symbol for every 3-4 numbers instead of each one) and have taken the memory palace to its logical extreme, walking through entire cities to memorize the landscape, and assembling hundreds of buildings with tens of thousands of loci (or storage points) for storing their memories.